zju3dv/4K4D/docs/design/install.md

 export CUDA_DEVICE_ORDER=PCI_BUS_ID # OPTIONAL: defaults to capability order, might be different for GL and CUDA
 ```

+Let's go through the compilation process with the `tinycudann` package.

 To retain the compiled objects without starting over in case anything fails, we recommend first cloning `tinycudann` then perform the compilation and installation manually:

 ```shell